Satish615/Clash-of-kings/Meeting minutes.md

 Time complexity for each user to win the game.

 Discussion held:

 Discused individual team members work
 Discussed the checker board code and its dependency Discussed the next weeks task assigned to each team mate

-What are challenges:

-Multi user functionality of the game
-Choosing the right position for the static players to make the game neutral to all players.
-Time complexity for each user to win the game.
-Discussion held:

-Discussed the final idea of the project.
-Defined individual developer shortcoming goals for the weekend.
-Discussed possible shortcomings in the project.
-Discussed the actions of each actor in the game and created an issue to come up with final objects and actors in the game Discussed the possible actions of the user and defined the definition of done.
-Defined user stories for the week and definition of done for the end of the week.
 Meeting ended at: 5:30 PM 9/30/2017